 A Slow Food Meta-Analysis

-The research team decided to scour the scientific literature for Causation, not Correlation – specifically, for studies that test whether you can cause people to eat less by forcing or encouraging them to eat more slowly.
+The research team decided to scour the scientific literature for Causation, not Correlation.
+Specifically, they looked for studies that test whether you can cause people to eat less by forcing or encouraging them to eat more slowly.
 Using modern digital search plus old-fashioned word-of-mouth, they found 733 possible research articles.
 They screened the titles and abstracts to reduce this pile to a mere 73.
 However, most of those were eliminated because they did not attempt to change how fast people ate.

-After all this filtering, a universe of more than 160 million articles shrank to just 22 research studies that we hope will answer the question, did the governor’s skillful leadership keep the alligators out of Iowa?
+After all this filtering, a universe of more than 160 million articles shrank to just 22 research studies.
+We hope these will answer the question, did the governor’s skillful leadership keep the alligators out of Iowa?
 Well, not quite.
-What we really want to know, of course, is whether slow food leads to reduced food consumption, because a major cause of health problems is overweight.
+What we really want to know, of course, is whether slow food leads to reduced food consumption.
+That’s important because a major cause of health problems is overweight.

 Although 22 studies may not sound like much, they had a most impressive scope.
-In all, they tested more than 700 men and women of all ages from 13 to 65 years, and living in eight countries: US, Netherlands, Sweden, China, Greece, Italy, Switzerland and UK.
-Most test subjects were of normal weight, but some studies also included overweight volunteers.
+In all, they tested more than 700 men and women of all ages from 13 to 65 years.
+The test subjects lived in eight countries: US, Netherlands, Sweden, China, Greece, Italy, Switzerland and UK.
+Most participants were of normal weight, but some studies also included overweight volunteers.
 With such a range of ages, nationalities and experimental design, it would be amazing if the results of such different studies were similar.

 Two of the studies were published in 1980 and 1993, but all the others were recent, dating from 2007 to the present.

-There was a great variety of test design: often the same group of people would be tested on two separate occasions, but sometimes a single group would be randomly divided to be tested either with slow food or fast food (meaning the same food, eaten more quickly).
+There was a great variety of test design.
+Often the same group of people would be tested on two separate occasions.
+However, sometimes a single group would be randomly divided to be tested either with slow food or the same food eaten more quickly.

 How Researchers Got Volunteers to Adopt “Slow Food”